klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 Cross-compilation which is installing software for a different partition than the one you're working on does not always work since there is so much software around with installation scripts that don't follow good practices, but when it works it is easy to do on LUMI by simply loading a different partition module than the one that is auto-loaded by the `LUMI` module.
+It works correctly for a lot of CPU-only software, but fails more frequently for GPU software as the installation scripts will try to run scripts that detect which GPU is present, or try to run tests on the GPU, even if you tell which GPU type to use, which does not work on the login nodes.

 **Note that the `EasyBuild-user` module is only needed for the installation process.
 For using the software that is installed that way it is sufficient to ensure that `EBU_USER_PREFIX` has